 The Temple hurin, dubbed by Sartiges "triumphal wall" is constituted by a wide wall, whose facade shows four doors of double jamb.
 At the eastern end is located a double jamb access port that allows access to the rear area, where stand two “kanchas” for camelids, animals that guaranteed the food supply and that were sacrificed during certain ceremonies.
 In the open space related to the Hurin temple, there is also a house of very small dimensions and a kancha of ceremonial use.

 It is a natural hill intentionally flattened in the upper part, whose plain, more or less circular, is surrounded by a small parapet interrupted to the northeast.
 Located at the back of the Temple hurin, it is reached by crossing the door of double jamb present in the east end of the facade of the same temple hurin.

-The location of the platform on a promontory overlooking the Apurimac River canyon, the Huanipaca Valley, which allows visitors to observe all the surrounding mountains, suggests that it functioned as an observatory and a place of worship at the same time.
+The location of the platform, on a promontory overlooking the Apurimac River canyon, it allows visitors to observe all the surrounding mountains, suggesting that it functioned as an observatory and a place of worship at the same time.